-I am a professor of law at Cornell University, where my research and teaching center on American constitutional law and political development.
+I am a professor of law at Boston College Law School, where my research and teaching center on American constitutional law and political development.
 In particular, my work focuses on how shifting notions of race, citizenship, and empire have shaped legal and political identity since the founding.

 My first book, The Two Faces of American Freedom (Harvard University Press) situates the American experience within the global history of colonialism, examining the intertwined relationship in American constitutional practice between internal accounts of freedom and external projects of power and expansion.
-My forthcoming book, The Constitutional Bind: Why a Broken Document Rules America (University of Chicago Press, 2023), explores the modern emergence of constitutional veneration in the twentieth century -- especially against the backdrop of growing American global authority -- and how veneration has influenced the boundaries of popular politics.
+My forthcoming book, The Constitutional Bind: How Americans Came to Idolize a Document that Fails Them (University of Chicago Press, 2024), explores the modern emergence of constitutional veneration in the twentieth century -- especially against the backdrop of growing American global authority -- and how veneration has influenced the boundaries of popular politics.

 I received my B.A. from Harvard College, my J.D. from Yale Law School, and my Ph.D. in political science from Harvard University.